Home

 Five

 Complex example.
-Here is a more complex example.
+Here is an example that stacks cases.
 This code demonstrates the case keyword used in different ways.
 A string switch statement is shown.

 String switch